webresh/drik-panchanga/README.md

 * Vaara

-Not just the values, but also the end times of tithis and nakshatras are computed as well.
+Not just the values, but also the end times of tithis and nakshatras are computed.
 The only factor limiting the accuracy of the program output is the uncertainity in your input values (latitude, longitude).

 Also includes computation of sunrise, sunset, moonrise and moonset.